 Choosing a university to attend can be the hardest choice a young (or mature) person can make.
 Many future undergraduates deliberate for months with no idea as to what they’re looking for.
 Teachers and family members will provide countless advice regarding education or chances of industry progression.
+They will all have an opinion about what uni courses you should take.
 Many mums and dads will be managing their own empty-nest syndrome, so while they will try to help, their advice is going to be emotionally biased!

 What about the things that really matter?
 What about the things that affect students in their day-to-day lives?

 Starting with a staple of many students’ careers, the nightlife of a university and the surrounding area is key to considerations.
 I know this is stereotyping students and possibly unfairly so, but if nightlife matters to you then read on!
 Its an important factor in choosing a university.

 The ability to unwind with friends at the pub or club after a week of study is integral to a student’s university experience, and hugely contributes to a positive work-life balance.
 Additionally, the ability to unwind with friends at the pub or club during a week of study, and sometimes whilst studying, can massively help to get the creative juices flowing, although late nights don’t pair well with a 9 am Equity and Trusts lecture.

 Finding a university that fits your course (and you) is brilliant, but, in my view, if the tension of working week in, week out isn’t released, this can lead to a host of problems that may ultimately alienate you from your course, and even university.
 If nightclubbing isn’t for you, then you might not need to attend a big city to get the full university experience.
 If you enjoy a gripping novella on a Friday night with a brisk walk early on a Saturday morning, brilliant too.
 Also take account of how far your campus will be from the nightlife if that’s something you know you will crave.
 Long taxi rides will be expensive if campus is out in the country!